 Rose comes from a family of musicians and teachers, both of which have greatly influenced her life.
-A volunteer job in high school led her to pursue work with hearing and language impaired children.
+A volunteer job in high school led her to pursue work with hearing- and language-impaired children.
 But she knew that in order to be successful with this population, she needed to better understand the relationship of language acquisition to reading and writing.
-This led her to become a reading specialist as well as to her involvement with the PA Writing and Literature Project.
+This led her to become a reading specialist as well as to her involvement with the Pennsylvania Writing and Literature Project.

 She received her bachelor's degree in Deaf Education from Pennsylvania State University and her master's degree in reading from West Chester University.
 She also holds an elementary certification from Immaculata University.
 Rose has worked as a reading specialist in the West Chester Area School District and as a teacher consultant and course coordinator at the Pennsylvania Writing and Literature Project.